sjdv1982/seamless/bin/README.md

 TODO: support directories

 TODO: support name-of-conda-environment.
 Most assistants should be able to deal with that, if only by preprending "conda activate" (even the micro-assistant could do that).

-TODO mid term: for FILE=the first/second argument in the command, read FILE.SEAMLESS.yaml not only for the entire command, but for each tokenized bash command.
-Unify the results.
-Unification is trivial in cases of "files", not so easy for "environment".
-Remember dogma: environments are validations, not recipes!
-If all Docker image names are the same, no problem, otherwise non-trivial.

 TODO long term: for the non-trivial environments, collate all environments in to a "multi" field, and give it to the assistant to handle. micro-assistant will flat-out refuse.